danieldreke/digitalnotes/finances/comdirect.md

 ## Daily Limit VISA Credit Card
 2x 600 EUR sent on same day via Transferwise.
-Daily Limit is at least 1200 EUR. (see Sat 01 Feb 2020)
+Thus daily Limit is at least 1200 EUR. (see Sat 01 Feb 2020)

 ## What Happens End of Month
 Money from checking account is automatically transferred to credit card account if balance is negative.